MntCer/Rooc/README.md

     }
 }

-Point p = Point.new(1, 2);  // a uniform style to initialize struct.
+// a uniform style to initialize struct with specified implementation Point p = Point@Point_impl.new(1, 2);

+// if no implementation is specified, a default implementation will be used Point pp = Point.new(1, 2);
 ```

 #### Polymorphism